NastyyNas/IncredibleRepoOfDries/3deJaar_snb/security_expert/walkthroughs/osquery.md

 **Question:** What is the full path of the batch file found in the above question?
 (Last in the List)

 **Answer:** C:\Users\James\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\batstartup.bat

+_The tasks, questions or answers not mentioned here means there were no answers needed._